michanto/cdk-orchestration/API.md

 public findCfnResource(scope: Construct, resourceType?: string, predicate?: ICfnResourcePredicate): CfnResource
 ```

-Finds a single CfnResource, with an optional type.
+Finds a single CfnResource, with an optional type and predicate.

+If the defaultChild is a matching CfnResource, that is returned.
+- Otherwise checks for a single CfnResource uner the scope and throws if:
+  - There aren't any.
-Throws if there are more (or fewer) than one.
+  - There is more than one.

 ###### `scope`<sup>Required</sup> <a name="scope" id="@michanto/cdk-orchestration.CfnElementUtilities.findCfnResource.parameter.scope"></a>